January 18, 2021

 Wrapping up Laurel, MS

-One last thing we did before heading home from Laurel was a visit to the Lauren Rogers Museum, which is conveniently located next to the Grandiflora.
+One last thing I recommend before heading home from visiting Laurel, MS is a visit to the Lauren Rogers Museum, which is conveniently located next to the Grandiflora.
 Free to the public, it’s worth an hour or so of your time (although you could spend longer) to see some of the works there.
 They have the largest collection of Native baskets, plus some beautiful pieces hanging in the various galleries.
 Upon entering, you feel like you’re stepping back in time.
 Because Laurel was a timber town originally, what was the main library is all wood.
 I felt like I was in the library of The Music Man, and so wanted to burst into the song “Marian the Librarian.”
 Although it was a short visit, I knew I would be back to see it again.

 Laurel is a dreamy little town.
 I felt more refreshed after visiting there than I have in a long time.
 People are genuinely kind.
 The vibe is positive.
 The residents have a true pride for their city.
 It’s a great combination.
 This is a place I would put on the top of my list to visit.
 It will not disappoint.